soniafriesen/soniafriesen/README.md

 - 👋 Hi, I’m @soniafriesen
 - 👀 I’m interested in ...
 Full stack development, software development.
 - 🌱 I’m currently learning ...
 Programming and development techniques.
-- 💞️ I’m looking to collaborate on ... small to mdi size projects.
+- 💞️ I’m looking to collaborate on ... small to mid size projects.
 - 📫 How to reach me ... by message or email.

 <!---